OctopusDeploy/blog/blog/2022-03/deploying-amazon-eks-github-actions/index.md

  - GitHub Actions
 ---

+In a DevOps process, a build server builds a  code repository and pushes the software artifact to a container registry ready for deployment.
+Before Github Actions, a third-party tool would execute the DevOps commands on the Github repository.
+Github Actions makes DevOps operations native to a Github repository, making it easier for developers to achieve a DevOps process.
 In this post, you build a Docker image in a GitHub Actions workflow and publish the image to Amazon Elastic Container Registry (ECR).

 ## Prerequisites